 Absinthe Spritz

 Are you sick of aperol spritzes?
-Yes, they’re delicious and refreshing, but if you want to be a little edgier, this absinthe spritz is a way to elevate your spritz game during summer.
-We’ve used green absinthe, but absinthe also comes in red and clear if you’d like to change things up a little bit.
+Yes, they’re delicious and refreshing.
+But, if you want to be a little edgier, this absinthe spritz is a way to elevate your spritz game during summer.
+We’ve used green absinthe for this drink.
+However, absinthe also comes in red and clear if you’d like to change things up a little bit.
+Green absinthe typically is “absinthe traditionelle,” but absinthe rouge could also make a fun spritz.

 Absinthe, a Drink for the Outsiders